writethedocs/www/docs/conf/portland/2018/news/welcome-to-portland.rst

 * **Pre-register at the welcome reception.** The meet-and-greet event will be held on Sunday from *6pm-9pm*.
 You can pick up your badge and enjoy a couple of drinks on us.
 This is a great chance to meet your fellow documentarians before the conference starts.
 * **Come to the party on Monday night.** This is a private party just for conference attendees.
 Plan to attend so you can get to know folks in the community.
 Once again we'll be at `Jackknife <https://goo.gl/maps/hvYkv6RU4qD2>`_ at 614 SW 11th Ave, on *Monday evening from 7pm*, with a bunch of free food and drinks.
 * **Walking a trail**.
-If you're planning to join us for the `hike <http://www.writethedocs.org/conf/portland/2018/hike/>`_ on Saturday at *1:45pm*, make sure that you reserved a spot in advance, since the hike is full.
-It looks like it will probably rain a little, so make sure you have a rain jacket!
+If you're planning to join us for the `hike <http://www.writethedocs.org/conf/portland/2018/hike/>`_ on Saturday at *1:45pm*, make sure you `reserve your spot <https://ti.to/writethedocs/write-the-docs-portland-2018/>`_ .
+We're hoping for less hail than last year, but bringing a rain jacket would be wise.

 Share the Love
 --------------